|

 -

-you be able to supply me any parts I need?
-Yes certainly - in the unlikely
+Will you be able to supply me any parts I need?
+Yes certainly - in the

 event we don't have it in stock then we can acquire it for you in 99% of